HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 We find ourselves at a critical moment in the evolution of the semantic web.
 AI is becoming widely accessible and integrated into many of our day-to-day applications.
 Now, in its third year, this chapter provides a unique opportunity to analyze the past year's trends and examine the rapid developments occurring over time.
 Looking at the previous editions, we can offer a comprehensive view of where structured data stands today and where it's headed.

-## The Expanding Landscape of Structured Data
+## The expanding landscape of structured data

 Over the past 18 months, there have been significant changes in the structured data landscape.
 In 2023, Google deprecated rich results for **FAQs** and **HowTos** from its search engine results pages (SERP) ([source](https://developers.google.com/search/blog/2023/08/howto-faq-changes)).
 In November 2024, Google will also remove the **Sitelinks Search Box** from search results ([source](https://developers.google.com/search/docs/appearance/structured-data/sitelinks-searchbox)).
 However, in parallel, there has been a new wave of innovation and expansion in using structured data from both Google and Bing.

-### **Key Developments in 2023-2024:**
+### **Key developments in 2023-2024:**

-1. **New Structured Data Types**: Google introduced several new types, including Vehicle listings, Course info, Vacation Rentals, and 3D Models for products.
+1. **New structured data types**: Google introduced several new types, including Vehicle listings, Course info, Vacation Rentals, and 3D Models for products.
 Also, in the eCommerce space, Google has integrated loyalty programs into its structured data offerings, particularly through the Merchant Center and schema.org.

-2. **Enhanced Existing Types**: Improvements to organization data, product variants, and the introduction of discount-rich results.
+2. **Enhanced existing types**: Improvements to organization data, product variants, and the introduction of discount-rich results.

-3. **Structured Data Carousels**: The beta launch of structured data carousels, combining `ItemList` with other types, opens new content presentation possibilities on Google’s SERP ([source](https://developers.google.com/search/blog/2023/05/carousels-beta)).
+3. **Structured data carousels**: The beta launch of structured data carousels, combining `ItemList` with other types, opens new content presentation possibilities on Google’s SERP ([source](https://developers.google.com/search/blog/2023/05/carousels-beta)).

-4. **GS1 Integrations**: There has been increased support for GS1 standards such as the [GS1 Digital Link](https://www.gs1.org/standards/gs1-digital-link), which aims to bridge the gap between physical and digital product information.
+4. **GS1 integrations**: There has been increased support for GS1 standards such as the [GS1 Digital Link](https://www.gs1.org/standards/gs1-digital-link), which aims to bridge the gap between physical and digital product information.
 This technology enables manufacturers and retailers to connect physical products to their digital identities through QR codes.
 When scanned, these codes provide access to comprehensive product information, enhancing transparency and customer engagement.
 Also, the `gs1:CertificationDetails` property has been officially adopted by Google as `schema:Certification`, demonstrating how industry-specific extensions can successfully influence and integrate with schema.org standards.

-5. **Semantic Data Beyond Search Applications**: Structured data is now being leveraged beyond traditional search engines, playing a pivotal role in social web applications.
+5. **Semantic data beyond search applications**: Structured data is now being leveraged beyond traditional search engines, playing a pivotal role in social web applications.
 For instance:

-- **Identity Verification**: Platforms like Mastodon use `rel=me` links for two-way identity verification ([source](https://docs.joinmastodon.org/user/profile/#verification)).
+- **Identity verification**: Platforms like Mastodon use `rel=me` links for two-way identity verification ([source](https://docs.joinmastodon.org/user/profile/#verification)).
-- **Federated Social Networks**: The use of `rel=me` allows Mastodon users to verify their accounts with third-party websites (e.g., Ghost), strengthening cross-platform identity ([discussion on rel=me with Ghost](https://forum.ghost.org/t/verifying-mastodon-account-with-rel-me/34227)).
+- **Federated social networks**: The use of `rel=me` allows Mastodon users to verify their accounts with third-party websites (e.g., Ghost), strengthening cross-platform identity ([discussion on rel=me with Ghost](https://forum.ghost.org/t/verifying-mastodon-account-with-rel-me/34227)).
-- **New Journalism Features**: Mastodon recently introduced the `fediverse:creator` attribute to support content verification for journalists and publishers ([source](https://blog.joinmastodon.org/2024/07/highlighting-journalism-on-mastodon/)).
+- **New journalism features**: Mastodon recently introduced the `fediverse:creator` attribute to support content verification for journalists and publishers ([source](https://blog.joinmastodon.org/2024/07/highlighting-journalism-on-mastodon/)).

-## Beyond Traditional Implementation
+## Beyond traditional implementation

 As the structured data ecosystem matures, we're witnessing a diversification in implementation strategies.
 While search engines remain a primary consumer of structured data, its applications are expanding significantly:

-1. **Schema.org as Markup**: The traditional method of embedding structured data directly into webpages continues to be a cornerstone of modern SEO practices.
+1. **Schema.org as markup**: The traditional method of embedding structured data directly into webpages continues to be a cornerstone of modern SEO practices.

-2. **Schema.org as a Data Standard**:
+2. **Schema.org as a data standard**:
   Beyond its use in HTML, Schema.org is increasingly employed to standardize data shared via APIs or feeds.
 For example, Google’s [Data Commons](https://datacommons.org/) initiative uses an extended Schema.org vocabulary to integrate datasets from hundreds of organizations globally.
 This standardization supports tasks like dataset discovery and relationship mapping, crucial for understanding provenance, subsets, and derivations of datasets in AI-driven environments ([source](https://research.google/blog/relationships-are-complicated-an-analysis-of-relationships-between-datasets-on-the-web/)).

-3. **Semantic Data in Social Web Applications**:
+3. **Semantic data in social web applications**:

 - Platforms like **Mastodon** leverage structured data for identity verification.
 The `rel=me` attribute allows users to verify accounts across federated networks ([source](https://docs.joinmastodon.org/user/profile/#verification)).
 - Features like `fediverse:creator` are being used to validate content and authorship, enhancing trust in the decentralized social web ([source](https://blog.joinmastodon.org/2024/07/highlighting-journalism-on-mastodon/)).